-Dietitians: ASPEN designates this activity for a maximum of 1.0 CPEUs.
+Dietitians: ASPEN designates this activity for a maximum of 1.0 CPEU.

 This activity was planned by and for the healthcare team, and learners will receive 1 Interprofessional Continuing Education (IPCE) credit for learning and change.

-Computer Requirements and Technical Support.
-Participants will need a computer with internet connection to access the online assessment and evaluation for each journal article.
+Computer Requirements and Technical Support: Participants will need a computer with internet connection to access the online assessment and evaluation for each journal article.
 If the journal article is read electronically, then the ability to read a PDF document is also necessary.
-Users should enable pop-ups if attempting to read articles electronically.
-For technical difficulties please contact Digitell Inc. Customer Support at 1-800-679-3646.
+Users should enable pop-ups if attempting to read article electronically.
+For technical difficulties please contact Digitell Inc. Customer Support at: 1-800-679-3646

-Grievances.
-Grievances must be submitted in writing to Director of Education and Research at ASPEN, 8401 Colesville Road, Ste 510, Silver Spring, MD 20910.
+Grievances: Grievances must be submitted in writing to Director of Education at ASPEN 8401 Colesville Road, Ste 510, Silver Spring, MD 20910

 No commercial support or sponsorship has been received for this continuing education activity.

-Commercial Relationships Disclosures and Conflicts of Interest (COI) of Authors and Journal Editors
+Commercial Relationships Disclosures and Conflicts of Interest (COI) of Authors and Editor-in-Chief and Associate Editors

 Among the JPEN Associate Editors, Lillian Harvey-Banchik, Lingtak-Neander Chan, Ronald Koretz, Ding-You Li, Jean-Charles Preiser have nothing to disclose.